 A beneficiary does not have to automatically accept the accounting of the personal representative.
 So, he/she has the right to contest:

 - Any administration fees including payments to personal representatives

 - Certain payments such as payments to creditors as being unnecessary or more than is necessary.

 Right to a determination whether real property is protected from creditors through the homestead exemption

 The Florida Constitution, Article 10, Section 4, and also the Florida probate rules authorize this exemption

 Right to know of any litigation against the estate

-Since lawsuits can affect the share of the beneficiary, beneficiaries have the right to be know of lawsuits; by beneficiaries, creditors or others.
+Since lawsuits can affect the share of the beneficiary, beneficiaries have the right to know of lawsuits; by beneficiaries, creditors, or others.

 In some cases, beneficiary rights may also include the right to petition for an interim distribution of the estate.
 A petition, for example, maybe appropriate if it’s taking the personal representative too long to resolve issues.